 Abstract

-A field experiment was conducted at experimental farm, Department of Agronomy, A field experiment was conducted at experimental farm, Department of Agronomy, Faculty of Agriculture and Veterinary Sciences, Mewar University Gangrar, Chittorgarh (Rajasthan) during Rabi season of 2023-24 to effect of Phosphorus and vermicompost on growth and productivity by of black gram variety “Pratap Urd-1‟ was used in this study.
+A field experiment was conducted during the Rabi season of 2023–24 at the Experimental Farm, Department of Agronomy, Faculty of Agriculture and Veterinary Sciences, Mewar University, Gangrar, Chittorgarh, Rajasthan.
+The study evaluated the effect of phosphorus and vermicompost on the growth and productivity of black gram (variety Pratap Urd-1).
 The result revealed that the maximum plant height (50.25 cm), dry matter accumulation (13.25/plant), number of nodules per plant (40.15), fresh weight of nodules per plant (71.02 mg/plant), dry weight of nodules per plant (51.02 mg/plant), leaf area index (3.52) and yield parameter such as number of pods per plant (35.15), number of seed per pod (7.15), grain yield (11.85 q/ha), straw yield (22.45 q/ha) and biological yield (34.30 q/ha) with application of T9-40 kg P2O5 ha-1 + 2.5 t vermicompost ha-1.
-The maximum net return (59501/ha) and B: C ratio (1.89) also recorded with T9-40 kg P2O5 ha-1 + 2.5 t vermicompost ha-.
+Also, maximum net return (59501/ha) and B: C ratio (1.89) were recorded with T9-40 kg P2O5 ha-1 + 2.5 t vermicompost ha-1.

-Key words: - Productivity; Black gram; Vermicompost; Phosphorus; Nutrients
+Keywords: - Productivity; Black gram; Vermicompost; Phosphorus; Nutrients

 Introduction

 Our country is predominantly vegetarian and pulses are the main source of quality protein and essential amino acids.
-Black gram (Vigna mungo L.) is important pulse crop among the grain legumes grown in India.
+Black gram (Vigna mungo L.) is an important pulse crop among the grain legumes grown in India.
 It contains 24 % protein, 60 % carbohydrate, 1.3 % fat and is richest in phosphoric acid among the pulses being five to ten times richer than in others.

 It is commonly known as “urd” or “urd bean” (Singh et al. (2022).
-Black gram plays an important role in maintaining and improving the soil fertility through its ability to fix atmospheric nitrogen in the soil through root nodules which possesses Rhizobium bacteria.
-This imbalanced nutrient supply adversely affects the seed yield of black gram, soil health, and even the profit to the farmers (Laddha et al. 2006).
-The supply of phosphorus to legumes is more important than of nitrogen because, nitrogen is being fixed by symbiosis with Rhizobium bacteria (Singh and Singh, 2021).
-The beneficial effects of phosphorus on nodulation, growth, yield and general behavior of legume crop have been well established because it plays an important role in root development.
+Black gram plays an important role in maintaining and improving soil fertility through its ability to fix atmospheric nitrogen in the soil through root nodules which possess Rhizobium bacteria.
+This imbalanced nutrient supply adversely affects the seed yield of black gram, soil health, and even the profit of the farmers (Laddha et al. 2006).
+The supply of phosphorus to legumes is more important than nitrogen because, nitrogen is being fixed by symbiosis with Rhizobium bacteria (Singh and Singh, 2021).
+The beneficial effects of phosphorus on nodulation, growth, yield, and general behavior of legume crops have been well established because it play an important role in root development.
 Phosphorus application to legumes not only benefits the particular crop but also improves the soil nitrogen content for the succeeding non-legume crops requiring lower doses of nitrogen application (Yadav, 2011).
-Phosphorus stimulates seed setting, hastens maturity and enhanced protein content.
-It plays an important role in the nutrition of legumes and also improves biological nitrogen fixation and quality of grains (Kumar et al. 2009).
+Phosphorus stimulates seed setting, hastens maturity, and enhances protein content.
+It plays an important role in the nutrition of legumes and also improves biological nitrogen fixation and the quality of grains (Kumar et al. 2009).